hypasscripts/hypas-redm-anticheat/README.md

 ## Overview

-Hypas Anti-Cheat is a commercial security resource developed specifically for RedM servers.
+Hypas RedM Anti-Cheat is a premium security solution built specifically for RedM and VORP servers.
+It provides layered event protection, entity monitoring, behavioural analysis, evidence logging and administrative response tools.

 It uses multiple defensive layers rather than relying on a single detection.
 The system combines event protection, entity monitoring, resource checks, behavioural signals, evidence collection and administrator review tools to help server teams identify suspicious activity and respond proportionately.